 Especially when that glass of wine comes to you from the team behind Michelin-star winner Barrafina, in an impeccably designed converted railway arch in King’s Cross; or a Clapton-based wine-shop and bar, alongside food from a rotating list of some of London’s best chefs.

-Whether you find yourself pre or post a trip to Whitechapel Gallery, or wandering along the river parched and in need of a drink, there’s not just a good, but a great wine bar near by.
+Whether you find yourself stuck in the crowds of Soho or wandering along the river parched and in need of a drink, there’s not just a good, but a great wine bar near by.
 We know because we went ahead and tried them all on your behalf, before listing what we believe to be the crème de la crème – the best wine bars in London – below.

 The Mulwray | Chinatown

-Hidden away above a Chinatown pub, The Mulwray is named for Faye Dunaway’s character in the ionic movie, and it’s every bit as alluring.
+Hidden away above The Blue Posts pub in Chinatown, The Mulwray is named for Faye Dunaway’s character in the iconic movie, and it’s every bit as alluring.
 The space is a richly decorated lounge of dark velvets, marble and satin brass details contrasting with furnishings in soft pink.
 There’s an entire backlit wall of wine dominating one side of the room, but the centrepiece is the golden brass bar, where you can order from their extensive list of highly interesting wines.
 Each of the staff seems to have a seemingly encyclopaedic knowledge of grape hooch, and can navigate the menu for you with gleeful aplomb.
 Everything on there’s from a sustainable & bio-dynamic vineyard, and what comes out is always interesting.
 They’ve even gotten themselves a Coravin system, should you want to explore by the glass.
 And trust us, you will.

 This one’s a big cellar… Seriously.
 It served as a wine cellar for merchants like Oddbin’s for over 150 years.
 More recently however it’s been taken over by a very friendly John Baum, who uses the space as his office, warehouse, and tasting room by day; before lighting a few candles and offering it up as a moody, subterranean drinking den come night.
 You’ll find it in the rather musty Victorian archways below Holborn Viaduct, where, for just £12 corkage, John will happily help you pick out a suitable bottle of wine, whether that’s something cheap and cheerful, or something a little older and rarer from his own private collection.
 Plus there’s food – locally-sourced cheeses and charcuterie, both of which make for pretty big sellers too.